Mathematics at Barlby Primary School

 Year 6 - All x and ÷ facts (12x12) and related language/symbols e.g. % and square root

-Home learning is given on a weekly basis.
+Home learning is given on a weekly basis in Key Stage 1 and Key Stage 2 – the children will have a Maths Home Learning book.
 It provides the children with an additional opportunity to consolidate the key learning from the week.
 It follows the similar format to the learning completed during the Maths lesson and examples are provided to remind the children or the method they should be using.